Operations, aircraft maintenance, flying.

 Lock and pin the work stands.

-Check the intake for FOD.
+Check the intake for foreign object damage (FOD).

 Check with other personnel working inside or outside the aircraft.